nobleator/nest-quest/README.md

 - [x] Web client to allow dynamic addition and removal of criterion objects
 - [x] Web client to load critera from stored data via `GET /api/v0/criteria` endpoint
 - [x] Database table `Criterion` to store criteria (will need to update this later to include user linkage)
-- [ ] `POST /api/v0/criteria` endpoint to store list of criteria (will eventually be replaced with comprehensive tree) TODO check persistence of data between docker rebuilds
+- [x] `POST /api/v0/criteria` endpoint to store list of criteria (will eventually be replaced with comprehensive tree)
 - [x] Intergrate with Overpass API to perform POI lookups
 - [x] Evaluation engine to take in criteria and a target location and return a score (binary score for now, will return a continuous score later).
 Score is using simple distance calculation directly in Overpass query for now, this will be expanded with additional options later.
 - [x] `GET /api/v0/poi` endpoint to fetch POI data by bounding box and category and mark these points on the map